Miyajima Island in a wheelchair: An Accessibility Review

 On the way to the Kiyomori Shrine, we encountered deer – lots of deer.
 These little guys were pretty curious and hungry.
 Actually, they loved to eat our Edamame (Japanese green soybeans) as well as cherry blossoms.
 Unfortunately, I had to find out that the Kiyomori Shrine isn’t accessible because of some steps.
 Also, the shrine is rather small.
 The surrounding landscape, however, is wheelchair-friendly and worth seeing.

 Omoto Shrine & Omoto Park

 Another magnificent place on Miyajima is Omoto Park.
 Giant fir trees are growing in the park, and it is also one of the best spots to see cherry blossoms in spring.
 Like everywhere else on the island, there are loads of deer running through the park.
 The lower areas of Omoto Park are wheelchair-friendly.
 Wheelchair users can find an accessible public bathroom at the park entrance.
 The Omoto Shrine inside the park can only be seen from the outside.
 A red wooden horse is standing inside the shrine.

 Itsukushima Shrine Town

-To sum things up I would definitely recommend Miyajima Island to wheelchair users.
-The landscape is stunningly beautiful and the major attractions are accessible.
+To sum things up, I would definitely recommend Miyajima Island to wheelchair users.
+The landscape is stunningly beautiful, and the major attractions are accessible.
 The global accessibility is more than good for such a small island.
-It is clear to me that lots of efforts have been made to create an accessible environment for visitors in wheelchairs.
+Lots of efforts have been made to create an accessible environment for visitors in wheelchairs.
 The only unfortunate thing for me is that the ropeway to the top of Mount Misen isn’t accessible.